boxwise/boxtribute/flask/README.md

 #### General notes on Docker network

-In the docker-compose file we define a separate docker network called `back-end` to which the back-end containers are joined.
+In the docker-compose file we define a separate docker network called `backend` to which the back-end containers are joined.
 Each container can now look up the hostname `flask` or `mysql` and get back the appropriate container’s IP address.
 To access the mysql database, there are now two possibilities:

 1. You reach the mysql db at `MYSQL_HOST=mysql` and `MYSQL_PORT=3306` or
 2. by specifying the IP-address of the gateway for `MYSQL_HOST` and `MYSQL_PORT=32000`.

-To figure out the gateway of the docker network `back-end` run
+To figure out the gateway of the docker network `backend` run

         docker network inspect -f '{{range .IPAM.Config}}{{.Gateway}}{{end}}' boxtribute_backend